swt30/thesis/chapters/04-heating/04-heating.md

 My code solves simultaneously for $T$ and $τ$ at the transit optical depth of the planet, taking $T$ from @eq:two-stream-temperature-profile, to set the boundary conditions at the outer boundary.
 It then use @eq:optical-depth-at-photosphere to set the external pressure boundary condition.
 This condition is re-evaluated after each trial solution.
-In this fashion it
+In this fashion it converges on the correct values of $P_R$, $T_R$ and $τ_R$ as the radius of the planet converges.

 I set $τ=1$ as the optical depth defining the photosphere of the planet.
 At optical depths $τ<1$ I ignore the atmosphere as it is effecively transparent.
 My models therefore begin at a chord optical depth of $τ=1$.
-This corresponds to a radial optical depth of $τ$ of less than 1, and the exact value depends on
+This corresponds to a radial optical depth of $τ$ of less than 1; the exact value depends on the opacity of the atmosphere.

 The integration is performed on a logarithmically-spaced mass grid.
 Previously I had used a fixed grid, linearly spaced with several hundred points in the mass co-ordinate.